modernweb-dev/web/docs/learn/standards-based/servers-and-clients.md

 Every resource on the web, whether it's a web page, an image, a video, a [CSS stylesheet](./css.md), some [JavaScript](./javascript.md), or anything else, is accesible via a Uniform Resource Locator, or <dfn><abbr>URL</abbr></dfn>.

+A URL (specifically, a ["fully-qualified"](../html/#fully-qualified-urls) URL) contains three parts

+1. A protocol, e.g. `https`
+2. An origin e.g. `developer.mozilla.org`
+3. An (optional) path , e.g. `/en-US/docs/Web/API/MutationObserver`

+The protocol tells the server how to respond, the origin (containing a domain name and zero, one, or more subdomains) identifies the server to request, and the path specifies the resource to access.

-When your browser visits a web page, it is essentially asking the server responsible for that page for an HTML document, which may or may not link to other resources like images, CSS stylesheets or JavaScript.
-Each of those resources is accessed using an HTTP "`GET`" request.
+When your browser visits a web page, it essentially asks the server responsible for that page for an HTML document, which may or may not link to other resources like images, CSS stylesheets or JavaScript.
+The browser accesses each of those resources using an [HTTP `GET` request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET).
 The web server's primary job is to provide that HTML document and its sub-resources to the browser.

-For example, when you visit this web page, your browser sent a `GET https://modern-web.dev/docs/learn/standards-based/servers-and-clients/` request
+For example, when you visited this web page, your browser sent a `GET https://modern-web.dev/docs/learn/standards-based/servers-and-clients/` request

 ## DNS